hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: January 19, Thursday

+**Today's Progress**: Tried to get the items into the state because I want to add buttons for adding and removing items.
+To do this in a clean way, i want to separate data (items by id) from the order (array of ids).
+This should usually be easy but I faced weird problems with `combineReducers` which just vanished after fiddling with it a bit.

+**Thoughts**: Grmpf, I didn't push anything.
+Tomorrow, I should be able to make this work and be finished with the project.
+Finally.
+Seeking for something else already.

+**Link(s) to work**: [`combineReducers`](http://redux.js.org/docs/api/combineReducers.html)

 ### Day 14: January 18, Wednesday

 **Today's Progress**: I moved the website to a new orphaned branch inside the yourchoice repository.
 Then, I wrote a small publish script to publish to GitHub pages.